cran/nexus/README.md

 ## Overview

+This package is currently *experimental*.
+This means that it is functional, but interfaces and functionalities may change over time, testing and documentation may be lacking.

-Exploration and analysis of compositional data in the framework of Aitchison (1986). **nexus** provides tools for chemical fingerprinting and source tracking of ancient materials.
+Exploration and analysis of compositional data in the framework of J.
+Aitchison (1986). **nexus** provides tools for chemical fingerprinting and source tracking of ancient materials.
 This package provides methods for compositional data analysis:

+- Compositional statistics.
+- Compositional data visualization.
 - Logratio transformations: `transform_lr()`, `transform_clr()`,
   `transform_alr()`, `transform_ilr()`, `transform_plr()`.
-- Compositional statistics.
 - Zero and missing value replacement.
-- Outlier detection: `outliers()`.
+- Outlier detection: `detect_outlier()`.

 This package also includes methods for provenance studies: